-At the discretion of the EVC and the Head, on occasion, partners of adult leaders employed by the School may accompany Farnborough Hill School trips.
-The above principle of conflict of interest will apply and the main criterion for their being able to attend is that no pupils are prevented from attending the trip as a consequence of their partner accompanying it.
+At the discretion of the Chair of Governors, Headmistress, Bursar and EVC, on occasion, family members of adult leaders employed by the School may accompany Farnborough Hill School trips.
+The above principle of conflict of interest will apply and the main criterion for their being able to attend is that no pupils are prevented from attending the trip as a consequence of their family member accompanying it.